cockroachdb/docs/v21.2/cluster-setup-troubleshooting.md

     {% include {{ page.version.version }}/prod-deployment/healthy-crdb-memory.md %}

+    If you observe any of the following, [file an issue](file-an-issue.html):
+      - CGo Allocated is larger than the configured `--cache` size.
+      - RSS minus Go Total and CGo Total is larger than 100 MiB.
+      - Go Total or CGo Total fluctuates or grows steadily over time.

 ### Out-of-memory (OOM) crash

 When a node exits without logging an error message, the operating system has likely stopped the node due to insufficient memory.